 Your outdoor experience is about more than gear, clothing, and staying hydrated.
 Backpacking to destinations and meeting others will lead you to breath-taking wonders and experiences that will enrich your life.
 In this wrap-up, we will discuss experiencing your adventure on the Appalachian Trail

 This course is a combination of lecture and hands on practice.
 Get accustomed to the gear needed for the A.T. and learn helpful tips from an experienced instructor.
-Once you are prepared to hike the Appalachian Trail join us for a Section Hike.
+Once you are prepared to hike the Appalachian Trail join us for a section hike on the AT or the Foothills Trail.